-Using an oil as a sealant prevents dryness and fortifies the ends of your hair.
-It acts a barrier that keeps moisture from leaving your hair.
+Using oil as a sealant prevents dryness and fortifies the ends of your hair.
+It acts as a barrier that keeps moisture from leaving your hair.

 A second option (on dry hair) is to use a moisturizer.
 Simply apply a hair moisturizer to your ends and follow up with an oil of your choice.
 Depending on hair thickness, apply a dime to nickel size amount of oil to the ends of your hair.

 I favor lighter oils for sealing my ends.
 Coconut, jojoba, almond, or sunflower are good choices.
 If your hair can stand a heavier, castor oil is a good option.